 Let’s see how you can convert this recurring situation into a safe, healthy and comfortable experience for your pooch.

-Here’s a list of suggestions that you can put into practise to guarantee your dog’s safety when he’s alone at home.
+Here’s a list of suggestions that you can put into practice to guarantee your dog’s safety when he’s alone at home:

 This is one of the first things that I recommend to everyone that brings a dog into their home.

 It’s sound basic but dogs can be a handful and they can easily get themselves into trouble.
 Plus, because of their curious nature, they can jeopardize their security unintentionally.

 As a rule of thumb, keep your dog away from anything that can be dangerous or that you simply don’t want it to get damaged.

 |❐ Use baby gates that limit access to rooms or stairs.|

 |❐ Get covers for electrical outlets.|